 Place the weather station far from anything that can block the passage of air or the precipitation collection.
 Inaccurate readings can result from turbulence in the air brought on by trees, buildings, and other structures.

-The C85845 is one of our preferred tiny weather stations from La Crosse Technology, which offers a number of entry-level models.
+The C85845 is one of our preferred tiny weather stations from La Crosse Technology, which offers several entry-level models.
 The simplest essentials of meteorological readings are provided, including barometric pressure trends, indoor and outdoor temperature, humidity, and a forecast.

 The brightness of the display may be changed, and it is simple to read.
 On the console, you can instantly examine the daily minimum and maximum values as well as customize temperature and humidity warnings.